Skip to main content

 • Font Tiles - The number of tiles reserved for Fonts.

-• Draw Background & Foreground Automatically - This allows disable the automatic render of Background & Foreground when a scene loads.
+• Draw Background & Foreground Automatically - This allows you to disable the automatic rendering of Background & Foreground when a scene loads.

 • Plane Size - This changes the default plane size.